APPRAISAL 101 TOPICS

 Are your appraisals USPAP compliant?

-All of our appraisals comply with the requirements of USPAP, the Uniform Standards of Professional Appraisal Practice.
-These are the generally accepted standards for professional appraisal practice in North America.
-These standards are written by The Appraisal Foundation, an organization authorized by the U.S. Congress as the source for national appraisal standards and qualifications.
+All of our equipment appraisals comply with the requirements of USPAP, the Uniform Standards of Professional Appraisal Practice.
+These are the accepted standards for professional appraisal practice in North America.
+The standards are written by The Appraisal Foundation, an organization authorized by the U.S. Congress as the source for national appraisal standards and qualifications.
 USPAP contains standards for all types of appraisal services, including real estate, personal property (including machinery and equipment), and business valuations.

 Do you provide certified appraisals?

-What types of appraisals are there?
+What types of appraisal reports are there?